drigberg/penguin_defender/README.md

 - [x] countdown between waves

 GAMEPLAY.10
-- [ ] males get dragged away by seals
+- [x] males get dragged away by seals
+- [x] figure out how masks REALLY work, and do that
-- [ ] detect when enemies cross the screen
+- [x] detect when enemies cross the screen
-- [ ] detect when males cross the screen
+- [x] detect when males cross the screen
-- [ ] display final score when game is over
+- [x] display final score when game is over
+- [x] display gameover reason

 GAMEPLAY.11
 - [ ] gulls can swoop